lion65816/aat/README.md

 #### Import resources (Lunar Helper)

 - Grab your levels from "Levels" directory and your resources from "resource" directory and copy them to the folders in the new root directory.
-(Note that the all.map16 file may conflict, though that's being worked on.
-For a workaround, export and import your Map16 pages using the method outlined in [the next section](#export-resources).)
 - Don't forget other resources like custom music and uberasm.
 - Run Lunar Helper and select Build.